-His publication in the journal, Blood, initiated a paradigm shift in the iMCD disease model and classification system.
-He has co-authored several key papers including two in The Lancet Haematology on iMCD and the "The Collaborative Network" approach as well as the largest-ever series on the newly-described TAFRO Syndrome in the American Journal of Hematology and the first-ever diagnostic criteria for iMCD in the journal, Blood.
+His 2014 publication in the journal, Blood, initiated a paradigm shift in the iMCD disease model and classification system.
+He has co-authored several key papers including two in The Lancet Haematology on iMCD and the "The Collaborative Network" approach as well as the largest-ever series on the newly-described TAFRO Syndrome in the American Journal of Hematology, the first-ever diagnostic criteria for iMCD in the journal, Blood and a systematic evaluation of serum proteins in iMCD in the American Journal of Hematology.
 He is applying business-inspired solutions to drive forward iMCD research and working to turn this innovative model into a blueprint for accelerating rare disease research.

 Before the CDCN, Dr. Fajgenbaum co-founded the National Students of AMF Support Network, a non-profit organization dedicated to supporting college students grieving the illness or death of a loved one.
 Since 2006, the nonprofit has launched over 200 campus chapters and supported over 3,000 grieving students.
 He recently co-authored a book, “We Get It: Voices of Grieving College Students and Young Adults.”

-Dr. Fajgenbaum’s work has been highlighted by the New York Times, Science, the Today Show (and also for AMF), Reader's Digest, and Forbes Magazine's 2015 30 Under 30 list for Healthcare.
+Dr. Fajgenbaum’s work has been highlighted by the New York Times, Science, the Today Show (and the Today Show for AMF), Reader's Digest, and Forbes Magazine's 2015 30 Under 30 list for Healthcare.
 He is the youngest Fellow ever elected to the College of Physicians of Philadelphia since its founding in 1787.
-He received the 2013 Distinguished Service Award from the University of Colorado, 2015 RARE Champion of Hope: Science award by Global Genes, 2016 RareVoice: Federal Advocacy Award from Rare Disease Legislative Advocates, and an invitation to be the 2017 Georgetown University Senior Convocation.
+He received the 2013 Distinguished Service Award from the University of Colorado, 2015 RARE Champion of Hope: Science award by Global Genes, 2016 RareVoice: Federal Advocacy Award from Rare Disease Legislative Advocates, and the honor of giving the 2017 Georgetown University Senior Convocation.

 Dr. Fajgenbaum received an MBA from The Wharton School, where he was the Irwin D. Mandel Fellow, William Kissick Scholarship, Joseph Wharton Award, Eilers Health Care Management Award recipient, and Commencement Speaker.
 He earned his MD from the Raymond & Ruth Perelman School of Medicine at the University of Pennsylvania, where he was a 21st Century Gamble Scholar.
 He studied for a Masters (MSc) in Public Health from the University of Oxford as the 2007 Joseph L. Allbritton Scholar.
 He received a BS in Human Sciences with Distinction from Georgetown University during which time he was a Rhodes Scholar finalist and awarded USA Today's 2007 Academic All-American First-team honors.